HOME

 D. After market pan hard bars are not permitted.

-E. No weight jacks permitted.
+E. Weight jacks are permitted.

 F. Rear leaf spring cars will be allowed as long as the body style matches the chassis.
 Example Camaro body on Camaro chassis, etc.